Six critical global issues | What are the world’s biggest problems and how can I help?

 These are the activities that organisations like the UN oversee as a regulatory institution.
 However, there are a number of policy-level issues that you can join us to work on.

-The first is human rights, the inalienable rights of all people around the world.
-We partner with Save The Children in Mexico, to teach young students about their rights.
-In our women’s empowerment projects around the world, we also provide resources to support women learn as they learn more about their own rights.
+The first is human rights, the basic rights of all people around the world.
+We partner with Save the Children in Mexico, to teach young students about their rights.
+In our women’s empowerment projects around the world, we also provide resources to support women as they learn more about their own rights.

 The next is population growth.
 In our teaching and women’s empowerment projects we support both girls and women in their educational development.

-Climate change is another issue that can be most effectively solved through policy change, as most fossil fuel emissions are produced by factories and cars.
+Climate change is another issue that can be most effectively solved through policy change, as most fossil fuel emissions are produced by factories, electricity production and cars.

 However, we work on educating many communities about the importance of protecting the local environment.
-These communities might, at a later stage, be compelled to select their leaders based on their effective environmental policies.
+These communities might then be compelled to select their leaders based on their effective environmental policies.